alphagov/inside-government-admin-guide/your-account/forgot-your-password.md

    ![Get an account 5](get-an-account-5.png)

-3. Next click the 'Forgot your passphrase?' link.
+3. Next click the 'Forgot your passphrase?' link (clicking more than once will delay your access to Publisher).

    ![Forgot your password 1](forgot-your-password-1.png)